 Is Lake George Frozen Yet?
 A History of Ice on the Lake

 Wondering if Lake George has frozen over yet?
-Those who look forward to ice fishing or attending the Winter Carnival in a typical year (cancelled for 2021) often ask the LakeGeorge.com staff if the lake will be frozen "enough" while they're here.
+Those who look forward to ice fishing or attending the Lake George Winter Carnival often ask the LakeGeorge.com staff if the lake will be frozen "enough" while they're here.

 We were curious if anyone has been keeping a record of when the average date for ice in and out is, and were pleasantly surprised to discover a couple resources.
 Between the two, we were able to piece together some interesting stats.